 Pilea’s are especially susceptible to growing unevenly.
 They will reach for the sunlight quicker than most other plants.
 You will need to rotate this plant every couple of days in order to get even growth.

 Pilea peperomioides prefer drying out a bit between waterings, but not drying out all the way.
 Dropping/drooping leaves might be a sign you’ve waited a day or two too long between drinks.
 I use this moisture meter to determine if it’s time to water.
 If you’re a new plant parent I highly recommend purchasing one.
 It will help you learn how often to water your plant babies.

 Don’t keep the soil of your plant wet.
 This will cause rot root and if not corrected, will kill your plant.
 Make sure the container you’ve chosen for your pilea has a drainage hole or better yet, check out this simple trick for beginner plant parents that will make watering your houseplant a breeze.

 I water my Pilea about once a week but as always check your plant routinely.
 Your specific plant and your home environment might be a lot different than mine.
 When you first bring your planty friend home check on it every day to see how dry the soil is.
 Once you know how long it takes to get a little dry but not too dry, knowing when to water will become automatic.

 Use any quality houseplant soil for your Pilea peperomioides.
 Once it’s outgrown its container be sure to repot it into a bigger home to encourage new growth.

-Unlike a lot of common houseplants this plant doesn’t prefer a higher humidity environment.
-It thrives in lower humidity, which makes it the perfect plant for most homes.
+Unlike a lot of common houseplants, this plant doesn’t prefer a higher humidity environment.
+It thrives in normal household humidity, which makes it the perfect plant for your home!